Aerial survey view of Christ Episcopal ChurchAerial survey · USDA NAIP · public domain

 The church is also said to host other spirits, including an elderly woman in Sunday dress who is seen seated in a pew about halfway back, and a disembodied face reported floating in the air.
 These traditions appear in regional haunted-Hudson-Valley coverage but, beyond the documented Cummings-Pike connection, rest largely on local storytelling.

-Note: The Shadowlands seed for this site garbled the timeline (placing Pike in the 1970s); the corroborated record places Cummings's rectorship at 1900-1948 and Pike's at 1947-1949, a sequence confirmed by church history, the Poughkeepsie Public Library District, and biographies of James Pike.
+Note: The Shadowlands seed for this site garbled the timeline (placing Pike in the 1970s); the corroborated record places Cummings's death in 1946 and Pike's rectorship at 1947-1949, a sequence confirmed by the Episcopal Church's Chronicle publication history, the Poughkeepsie Public Library District, and biographies of James Pike.

 Notable Entities